-- People's care needs and choices were assessed before the service started to provide any care or support and were then regularly reviewed. - Assessments had been completed in line with current legislation, standards and good practice guidance and the information was used to create person centred care and support plans. - Assessments included gathering information about people's cultural, religious and lifestyle choices and any equipment that was needed such as key safes, storage of medicines and telephone emergency alarm systems.
+- People's care needs, and choices were assessed before the service started to provide any care or support and were then regularly reviewed. - Assessments had been completed in line with current legislation, standards and good practice guidance and the information was used to create person centred care and support plans.